ThoughtWorks-DPS/local-platform-environment/examples/nginx/README.md

 ### Alternative kubernetes deployment

 This example will use k3d as the local kubernetes installation.
-You can install k3d using hombrew.
+You can install k3d using homebrew.

 ```bash
 brew install k3d